CIRAIG/IWP_Reborn/Methodology/Climate change.md

 ##### 3.2.2.2.2 Methodology for calculating effect factors
 To determine the effect factors, we first calculate the PAF for each grid cell, that is, the number of affected species per grid cell, over the total number of species in that grid cell.
-In each grid cell, we thus compared the maximum estimated temperature over the time period 2010-2100.
-This maximum often occurs at the 2100 year, but not always.
-This maximum of temperature is then compared to the niche temperatures of all species in the grid cell, and species for which this temperature is exceeded are considered affected.
+We do so for each 5 year increment between 2010 and 2100, which are the years for which we have temperature estimates.
+In each grid cell, we thus compared the estimated temperature in that cell at that time period,  this value is then compared to the niche temperatures of all species in the grid cell, and species for which this temperature is exceeded are considered affected.
-Note that since the temperature estimates at provided by increment of average of 5 years (e.g., the average temperature from 2050 and 2055), which means that as soon as the estimated temperature exceeds the niche temperature, it directly corresponds to our definition of affected species (i.e., temperature exceeded for 5 consecutive years).
+Note that the temperature estimates are provided by increment of average of 5 years (e.g., the average temperature from 2050 and 2055), which means that as soon as the estimated temperature exceeds the niche temperature, it directly corresponds to our definition of affected species (i.e., temperature exceeded for 5 consecutive years).
 Also note that for terrestrial species, the air temperature estimates are used while the estimated surface ocean temperatures are used for marine species.

-Once we have our PAFs per grid cell, we multiply them by their corresponding surface area (either land or water) in each grid cell.
+Once we have our PAFs per grid cell per time period, we multiply them by their corresponding surface area (either land or water) in each grid cell.

-We finally divide these PAF.m2 by the temperature increase in the corresponding cell, that is, the difference between the maximum estimated temperature over the period 2010-2100 and the temperature at 2010 (the reference year).
-This provides PAF.m2/K effect factors.

-At this point, we have what we call average effect factors, for each of the three RCP for which temperature estimates are provided (RCP2.6, 4.5 and 8.5).
-In IMPACT World+, characterization factors are typically marginal characterization factors.
-So, we need a few more steps to get there.

-Marginal effect factors are typically defined to represent the effect of a marginal increase of a pollutant in the system.
-For this indicator, the marginal increase of pollutant would be an increase in emissions of GHGs, which can be translated as an increase of temperature in our system.
-Therefore, to derive marginal effect factors, we use the previously obtained average effect factors as a reference state, and proceed to add marginal increments of temperature to the system to see what is the effect that will result from these increments.

-Concretely, we follow the same methodology, except we compare the niche temperature to the estimated air/surface ocean temperature from the climate models + an increment of temperature increase (say +0.01K).
-This increment must be distributed across the different grid cells across the global, because simply adding the increment equally in each grid cell does not account for the fact that some areas in the world are heating up faster than others.
-So we determine the temperature increase between 2100 and 2010 in each grid cell.
-This provides us a distribution, reflecting some areas heat up faster than others.
-This distribution is then applied to the temperature increment to distribute it in a logical manner across the globe.
-Similarly to the average effect factor, we then obtain PAFs, that we convert to PAF.m2 and PAF.m2/K. Finally, we calculate the difference between the effect factor obtained through this increment and its reference state (the average effect factor).
-The obtained value is then divided by the temperature increment, which yields the final effect factor.
+We multiply these PAF.m2 by the time period, which is 5 years (temperature estimates from Iordan were provided every 5 years).
+This gives us PAF.m2.yr.

+Then, we calculate the overall global air/sea temperature increases according to the climate models, taking into account the surface of each grid cell to properly weight.
+We multiply these increases by our time step again (5 years) which gives us K.yr.

+We finally divide the sum of the PAF.m2.yr with the global air/sea temperature increase (in K.yr), resulting in PAF.m2/K, our effect factors.

 Since we both cover terrestrial and marine species, we decided to split the climate change, ecosystem quality damage indicator into two indicators:
 - climate change, ecosystem quality, terrestrial ecosystem
-- climate change, ecosystem quality, marine ecosystem
+- climate change, ecosystem quality, marine ecosystem (beta) We currently apply a "beta" tag to the marine ecosystem indicator as the latter is responsible for a considerable increase of the climate change, ecosystem quality values, and that the presented methodology in this document has not yet been peer-reviewed.

-In the end, the respective effect factors are 4.35e12 PDF.m2/K for terrestrial species and 31.3e12 PDF.m2/K for marine species.
+In the end, the respective effect factors are 2.53e12 PDF.m2/K for terrestrial species and 17.70e12 PDF.m2/K for marine species.
 Marine species are thus dramatically more affected than terrestrial species by climate change, which is an observation that can be found in other scientific articles (https://doi.org/10.1038/s41586-019-1132-4).
 For reference, the previous effect factors in IW+ v2.1 was 2.73e12 PDF.m2/K. This factor only represented terrestrial species.
-The effect of climate change on ecosystem quality overall has thus gone from 2.73e12 to 35.65e12, that is a 13-fold increase!
+The effect of climate change on ecosystem quality overall has thus gone from 2.73e12 to 20.23e12, that is a 7-fold increase!

 ##### 3.2.2.2.3 PAF to PDF
 Here we consider that any affected species will temporarily disappear.
 We thus have a 1:1 ratio conversion between PAF